kashqar1117/PasswordGenorator/README.md

 ![ First click on 'Generator](02-Homework/screenshots/passwrd1.jpeg)

-If you want to generate a new password, all you have to do is hit 'generate' again
+If you want to generate a new password, all you have to do is hit 'generate' again.

 ![ When you click 'Generate' again](02-Homework/screenshots/psswrd2.jpeg)